Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 First, peel and cut 3 to 4 medium potatoes into wedges and put them in a large pot with cold water.
 Set aside.

-Then, clean the artichokes as we did before, cut them in quarters, remove the choke, and place them in cold lemon water to prevent them from turning brown.
+Then, clean the artichokes as before, cut them in quarters, remove the choke, and place them in cold lemon water to prevent them from turning brown.

-Now preheat the oven to 430°F or 220°C, and bring the water with the potatoes to a boil.
+Now preheat the oven to 430°F or 220°C, and boil the water with the potatoes.

 Pre-cook the potatoes for 5 minutes.
 Then add the artichokes to the boiling water and boil with the potatoes for five more minutes.